My Profile

 My name is Karl North.
 Welcome to my website.
 My formal and informal educational background is in the social and ecological sciences, and the science of complex systems.
 My writing here attempts a bridge between these sciences, to bring a holistic or systems paradigm approach to the problems of transition to a society that can sustain itself in the post-petroleum era.

-Currently I write for TCLocal , a group that studies the energy descent, a future of radically diminishing energy due to global depletion, and writes about local strategies to adapt to that future.
+For several years I wrote for Tompkins County Relocalization , a group based in Ithaca, NY that studied the energy descent, a future of radically diminishing energy due to global depletion, and wrote about local strategies to adapt to that future.
 I have taught an undergraduate course in ecological agriculture and an AfroCuban music class for several years.
 Until recently I built and operated Northland Sheep Dairy for twenty-five years with my wife, Jane, in upstate New York.
-These activities and others are visible in graphic detail in my photo albums.
+These activities and others are visible in graphic detail in this website, karlnorth.com.
 Now we have a retirement homestead and sheep farm in Robbinston, Maine.
 Here is a summary of how we farm.

 horse composting